espressif/idf-eclipse-plugin/docs/en/installation.rst

 You can add as many versions of ESP-IDF as you want via EIM, but only one version can be set as active, and that version will be used to compile and index projects in your workspace.
 This feature helps you switch between versions in the workspace easily.

-To activate any specific version, simply click the radio button next to it in the ``Active`` column.
+To activate a specific version of ESP-IDF, double-click on the corresponding row.
+Alternatively, you can select the row and click ``Activate Selected``.

 The refresh button in the last column for the active ESP-IDF version can be used to reload any changes in the ESP-IDF directory you made.